polterguy/polterguy.github.io/index.md

 * Inventory systems
 * Task management systems, such as ClickUp, Monday.com, or similar types of systems
 * Logistic systems
-* Basically, anything that requires collecting and managing data, where CRUD operations towards your data is crucial
+* Basically, anything that requires collecting and managing data, where CRUD operations are important

 As an example of how useful Magic is, realise that at Aista we built our [entire hub](https://hub.aista.com) using nothing but Magic and Hyperlambda.
 This saved us roughly 90% of the resource requirements we would have needed if